They range from $0 (Practice Fusion) to $800 per provider per month. Most EHR systems charge a monthly subscription fee these days.

 Prepare very hard – as if you are starting a business

-This is one element of your practice that, as I mentioned earlier, can have a tremendous impact on our business bottom-line if you choose the wrong system and wrong vendor.
+This is one element of your practice that, as I mentioned earlier, can have a tremendous impact on our business bottom line if you choose the wrong system and the wrong vendor.
 Here are some things I recommend you must do before you see any demonstration.